manivipul7/FEA-Mechanical-Analysis-Portfolio/README.md

 ### 5B Drop Test

-The drop test case simulates a component released from a specified height onto a rigid or semi-rigid surface.
+The drop test case simulates a component released from a specified height onto a rigid surface.
 The model includes realistic contact, boundary conditions, and mesh refinement in expected impact regions.

 <p align="center">